jpmml/jpmml-cascading/README.md

 ## Library ##

-JPMML provides high-level interface `org.jpmml.evaluator.Evaluator` for performing model input variable preparation and model evaluation.
+The JPMML library provides interface `org.jpmml.evaluator.Evaluator` for performing model input variable preparation and model evaluation.
+It is best to be obtained via the factory method:

-The Cascading function class `org.jpmml.cascading.PMMLFunction` is parameterized with an instance of `org.jpmml.evaluator.Evaluator`.
-The argument fields of the function match the active fields in the [MiningSchema element] (http://www.dmg.org/v4-1/MiningSchema.html).
-The output fields of the function match the predicted fields in the [MiningSchema element] (http://www.dmg.org/v4-1/MiningSchema.html), plus the output fields in the [Output element] (http://www.dmg.org/v4-1/Output.html).
 ```
+PMML pmml = IOUtil.unmarshal(...);

+// Transform default SAX Locator information to java.io.Serializable form
+pmml.accept(new SourceLocationTransformer());

+PMMLManager pmmlManager = new PMMLManager(pmml);

-Evaluator evaluator = ...
+Evaluator evaluator = (Evaluator)pmmlManager.getModelManager(null, ModelEvaluatorFactory.getInstance());

-Fields argumentFields = FieldsUtil.getActiveFields(evaluator);
-Fields outputFields = (FieldsUtil.getPredictedFields(evaluator)).append(FieldsUtil.getOutputFields(evaluator));

-PMMLFunction pmmlFunction = new PMMLFunction(outputFields, evaluator);

-Each each = new Each(..., argumentFields, pmmlFunction, outputFields);
 ```

-The Cascading assembly planner class `org.jpmml.cascading.PMMLPlanner` relieves application developers from writing the above boiler plate code:
+The JPMML-Cascading library provides Cascading assembly planner class `org.jpmml.cascading.PMMLPlanner`, which integrates the specified `org.jpmml.evaluator.Evaluator` instance into the specified flow instance.
+Internally, the heavy-lifting is handled by Cascading function class `org.jpmml.cascading.PMMLFunction`.
+The argument fields of the function match the active fields in the [MiningSchema element] (http://www.dmg.org/v4-1/MiningSchema.html).
+The output fields of the function match the predicted fields in the [MiningSchema element] (http://www.dmg.org/v4-1/MiningSchema.html), plus all the output fields in the [Output element] (http://www.dmg.org/v4-1/Output.html).
 ```
 Evaluator evaluator = ...